oneeve8/kobble-data/content/Tutorial2.md

 I’ll also share some ideas for creating your own wiki knowledge base, as well as some content management ideas.

-And finally, I’ll give you a quick review.
+Then I’ll give you a quick review.

-You will also learn how to retrieve information from your GitHub account.
+Finally, I wiwill also learn how to retrieve information from your GitHub account.

 Let’s get started.